Communication

 This course is designed to allow students to conduct a self-directed project resulting in an original work related to their specific areas of communication studies.
 This outcome could include (but is not limited to) conducting a full research study, preparing a public relations plan for an outside client, designing a health campaign, and/or writing a major paper.
 This process culminates with a public senior defense of the work produced.
 Required of all majors in the department with the exception of co-majors and pre-counseling majors.
 This course may be repeated for credit.

-COMM4980: Senior Capstone Seminar in Communication
+COMM4980: Senior Seminar in Communication

 Credits 1

 A senior level course that reviews the university outcomes and major theories and research methods of the field of communication and prepares the student for a future in communication professions.
 Other topics include a review of the student's senior project, resume building, interviewing techniques, development of student portfolio, and preparation for graduate school.
 This course can be taken by students not majoring in an area of Communication Studies but must have instructor permission.
-Satisfies the General Education Capstone requirement.